suwalutions/PurrfectKit/docs/source/usage.rst

 Usage Guide
 ===========

 Welcome to the **PurrfectKit** usage guide!
 This document walks you through basic and advanced functionality using the Thai-cat-inspired `purrfectmeow` modules.
 From loading files to performing semantic search, you'll learn how to orchestrate your document intelligence pipeline with elegance and ease.

 🚀 Getting Started
 -------------------

-To begin using PurrfectKit, ensure you've followed the installation steps in the README.
+To begin using PurrfectKit, ensure you've followed the installation steps in the :doc:`README <readme>`.

 🗂️ File Metadata Extraction
 ----------------------------